 Come summer, yellow jackets nested in the straw, old oats sprouted through the floorboards, Houdine hens laid eggs in odd places where they might yield chicks, and dusty sunlight striped the air like bridges to somewhere else.

-They have had electricity for a few years, introduced under President Roosevelt.
+This family has had electricity for a few years, introduced under President Roosevelt.
 Electricity had already become common in American homes during the 1930s but took longer to reach rural areas.
 This is one of the things which would’ve set a divide between ‘country kids’ and ‘city kids’ (Betty).

 Annabelle’s class would have looked something like as depicted above, but because of lack of resources the classroom is overcrowded, so that when everyone turns up most students have to share a seat.